OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Sensing Performance Analysis

 The interference-free component $\mathbf{Y}_{\mathrm{free}}$ of the signal model in~(\ref{eq:sig_matr}) exhibits a separable structure, represented by a rank-$Q$ sum of outer products $\mathbf{b}(\tau_q)\mathbf{c}^H(f_{\mathrm{d},q})$ modulated by the data matrix $\mathbf{S}$.
 After matched filtering and 2D-DFT processing, this component produces a well-localized RDM, allowing clear resolution of the target delays and Doppler shifts.

 In contrast, the interference components $\mathbf{Y}_{\mathrm{ISI}}$ and $\mathbf{Y}_{\mathrm{ICI}}$ depart from this desirable separable structure.
 Both involve the phase-rotation matrix $\mathbf{\Phi}_q$, which induces off-diagonal spectral leakage across subcarriers and destroys the subcarrier orthogonality.
-Moreover, he temporal-shift matrix $\mathbf{J}_1$ in $\mathbf{Y}_{\mathrm{ISI}}$ couples adjacent OFDM symbols and introduces ISI.
-These distortions prevent representing $\mathbf{Y}_{\mathrm{ISI}}$ and $\mathbf{Y}_{\mathrm{ICI}}$ as simple separable rank-$Q$ matrices.
-As a result, when standard matched filtering and 2D-DFT processing are applied, the interference components manifest as degraded SINR and elevated RDM sidelobes, impairing both delay and Doppler estimation accuracy.
+Moreover, the temporal-shift matrix $\mathbf{J}_1$ in $\mathbf{Y}_{\mathrm{ISI}}$ couples adjacent OFDM symbols and thereby introduces ISI.
+Consequently, the interference terms no longer follow the canonical delay-Doppler steering-vector outer-product structure of $\mathbf{Y}_{\mathrm{free}}$.
+After matched filtering and 2D-DFT processing, these noncanonical components manifest as subcarrier leakage, degraded SINR, and elevated RDM sidelobe floors.

 This phenomenon is illustrated in Fig.~\ref{fig:range_profile_tar}.
-In this example\footnote{The simulation settings for this example are consistent with those in Table~\ref{Tab:parameters} in the simulation section.}, two targets are positioned at ranges of $400$m and $800$m.
-Under the \emph{standard-CP} configuration defined by 3GPP \cite{3gpp_standards}, the CP duration is only $0.59\mu$s, corresponding to an interference-free range of approximately $90$m.
+In this example\footnote{The simulation settings for this example are consistent with those in Table~\ref{Tab:parameters} in the simulation section.}, two targets are positioned at ranges of $400$~m and $800$~m.
+Under the \emph{standard-CP} configuration defined by 3GPP \cite{3gpp_standards}, the CP duration is only $0.59~\mu$s, corresponding to a CP-protected range of approximately $90$~m.
 Consequently, both target echoes arrive well beyond the CP guard interval, inevitably causing ISI and ICI.
-For reference, we introduce a customized \emph{sufficient-CP} configuration, whose CP duration is extended to $8.33\mu$s, equal to one OFDM symbol period, resulting in an interference-free range of approximately $1250$m.
+For reference, we introduce a customized \emph{sufficient-CP} configuration, whose CP duration is extended to $8.33~\mu$s, equal to one OFDM symbol period, resulting in a CP-protected range of approximately $1250$~m.
 Under this sufficient-CP scenario, all target echoes arrive within the CP duration, entirely eliminating ISI/ICI and thus providing an ideal performance baseline.
 Fig.~\ref{fig:range_profile_tar} clearly demonstrates that the standard-CP scenario produces significantly elevated sidelobe levels compared to the sufficient-CP baseline, highlighting the substantial performance degradation induced by CP insufficiency.
 To rigorously quantify these detrimental impacts, the following sections derive analytical expressions for the resulting SINR and sidelobe characteristics, laying the foundation for our proposed interference-mitigation algorithms.